 Pirelli Winter Sottozero 3

-Best Winter Tire for the Exotic: The Winter Sottozero 3 is designed for mild winter climates, offering plenty of traction in snow and ice without sacrificing handling and ride when roads are dry and conditions are good.
-For drivers of high-performance sports cars who routinely face tougher road conditions, a step up to the Sottozero Serie II might be in order.
+Best Performance Tire For Mild Winters: The Winter Sottozero 3 is designed for mild winter climates, offering plenty of traction in snow and ice without sacrificing handling and ride when roads are dry and conditions are good.
+For drivers of high-performance sports cars who routinely face tougher road conditions, a step up to the Sottozero Serie II is a good choice.
 It offers plenty of snow and slush traction, with the kind of handling you’d expect from a performance tire with an asymmetrical tread pattern.
 Inner angled treads grab the corners while longitudinal center and outer grooves channel away water and snow to reduce hydroplaning.
-Irregular siping in the center tread provides superior grip in ice and snow.
+Irregular siping in the center tread also provides superior grip in ice and snow.

 The Porsche Approved Winter Tire: Like the Sottozero 3, the Alpin PA4 is aimed squarely at performance cars and exotics, and it’s built to perform in both the dry and the snow.
 They’re a step up in price, but they also offer a step up in performance.
 The Alpin PA4 has an asymmetrical tread pattern with 3D locking sipes for better traction upon contact with the road, and it is certified by Porsche, with a special N-Spec version also available for Porsche drivers.